dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 ## Eufemia Spatial System ≠ A Grid System

-A spatial system and grid system are two different things.
-A grid is a component which _uses_ space.
+A spatial system and a grid system are two different things.
+A grid is a component that _uses_ space.
 The Eufemia Spatial System is a very simple set of ’space-blocks’ than _create_ space - akin to the leading slugs in a typesetters frame.

 <InlineImg src={SpaceBlocksSvg} caption="Space blocks separating objects" alt="Space blocks" />

-A _grid system_ is typically a more elaborate set of containers which divide the UI into sections with margins and gutters between them.
+A _grid system_ is typically a more elaborate set of containers that divide the UI into sections with margins and gutters between them.
 Eufemia's spatial system is a simple guide for space and type set around the 8px base unit.

 ### Keep it simple

-In order for a spatial system to be adopted it needs to be very simple.
+For a spatial system to be adopted it needs to be very simple.
-Deviations from the simple but strict rules should be allowed for edge cases but avoided if the aim to to maintain consistency.
+Deviations from the simple but strict rules should be allowed for edge cases but avoided if the aim is to maintain consistency.

 ### Process